blakeanneberg/hugo_blakeanneberg.com/content/posts/Steel_Drum.md

 Makes me feel happy and it literally cannot make someone sad.

-It if I were to compare it to other instruments, perhaps the bongos or xilophone are almost as happy sounding.
+It if I were to compare it to other instruments, perhaps the bongos or xylophone are almost as happy sounding.